Madan1500/flask-learning-journey/Readme.md

 1. Go to [Render.com](https://render.com) and sign up/login
 2. Click "New" → "Web Service"
 3. Connect your GitHub account and select this repository (`flask-learning-journey`)
+4. **Important**: Change the branch from `main` to `prod` in deployment settings
-4. Render will automatically detect the `render.yaml` configuration
+5. Render will automatically detect the `render.yaml` configuration
-5. Click "Deploy" - your app will be live in a few minutes!
+6. Click "Deploy" - your app will be live in a few minutes!

+**Note**: Always deploy from the `prod` branch for stable releases.

 ### Alternative: Deploy to Railway